benxgh1996/Goofy-Grandad/README.md

 timeline to be rescaled after the web page is loaded.
 - If the contact form notifies you of an email sending failure, verify that you are connected to the Internet and try again.
-- If the embedded youtube video is not displaying, verify that the video link is still valid.
+- If the embedded YouTube video is not displaying, verify that the video link is still valid.
 - If the website is taking a long time to load when you run it locally, restart your local web server and refresh the website on your browser.